Gucci

-Guccio Gucci S.p.A., doing business as Gucci (/ˈguːtʃi/ GOO-chee, /it/), is an Italian luxury fashion house based in Florence.
-Its product lines include handbags, ready-to-wear, footwear, accessories, and home decoration; and it licenses its name and branding to Coty for fragrance and cosmetics under the name Gucci Beauty.
+Gucci (Note: /ˈguːtʃi/ GOO-chee, /it/) officially Guccio Gucci S.p.A. is an Italian luxury fashion house based in Florence, Tuscany.
+Its product lines include ready-to-wear, footwear, accessories, handbags, and home decoration; and it licenses its name and branding to Coty for fragrance and cosmetics under the name Gucci Beauty.

-Gucci was founded in 1921 by Guccio Gucci (1881–1953) in Florence, Tuscany.
+Gucci was founded in 1921 by Guccio Gucci in Florence.
 Under the direction of Aldo Gucci (son of Guccio), Gucci became a global brand, and was considered emblematic of the Italian economic miracle.
 Following family feuds during the 1980s, the Gucci family was entirely ousted from the capital of the company by 1993.
-After this crisis, the brand was revived and in 1999 Gucci became a subsidiary of the French conglomerate PPR, which later renamed itself to Kering.
+After this crisis, the brand was revived and in 1999, Gucci became a subsidiary of Kering.

 In 2024, Gucci operated 529 stores with 20,032 employees, and generated €7.65 billion in sales.
 Stefano Cantino has been CEO of Gucci since October 2024 and Demna creative director since March 2025.